-The College has a full suite of Key Performance Measures across the curriculum and business support areas which are linked to strategic objectives.
-These are measured termly, and progress is reported to the Governing Body.
+The College has a comprehensive suite of Key Performance Measures across the curriculum and business support areas which are linked to strategic objectives.
+These are measured on a regular basis and reported termly, progress is conveyed to the Governing Body and its sub committees.